11 Sneaky Ways Travel Sites May Trick You

 8. Are nearby places described as well?
 If not, they probably never visited this place in person.

 9. Do these travel websites include any recommendations for restaurants and shops?
-In my Madeira Guide for example, I provide much more information than is necessary for SEO.
-Because I write for the reader, first.
+In my Madeira Guides, for example, I provide much more information than is necessary for SEO because I write for the reader first.

 10. Do they have their own youtube channel with videos about the destination and themselves?
-Check out my Youtube Channel, I have still lots of footage to publish -- coming soon!
+Check out my growing Youtube Channel, I still have lots of footage to publish -- coming soon!

 11. If you read a text thoroughly, you may find contradictions.
 Sometimes the description of a hiking trail is misleading or completely wrong.
 You may not figure this out until your trip.
 I am aware of several examples, but unfortunately, I can’t disclose them here.